 DAVID BENJAMIN STEINBERG is a versatile composer for television and film.
 He has scored a range of projects, from Imagine Entertainment’s critically acclaimed feature film, “Inside Deep Throat”, and World of Wonder’s Emmy Award-winning films “The Last Beekeeper” and "Out of Iraq", to Bravo’s multi Emmy-nominated series “Million Dollar Listing”.
 He composed the score for HBO’s multi-Emmy nominated doc, “Mapplethorpe: Look at the Pictures", which premiered at Sundance 2016.
 He has also recently completed scoring HBO’s “Every Brilliant Thing”, documenting the hit off-Broadway one-man play.
-He also scored the award-winning Nat Geo doc ''Gender Revolution'' in 2017, a timely documentary for Nat Geo channel.
+He also scored the award-winning Nat Geo doc ''Gender Revolution'' in 2017.
 Most recently, he completed the score for Lifetime's original feature movie "Menendez: Blood Brothers", depicting the infamous 1989 Menendez Murders.
 David has also composed musical features for “RuPaul’s Drag Race” in each of its last three seasons.

 Born in Philadelphia and raised in Panama City, Panama and Los Angeles, Steinberg began studying drums in Panama at the age of twelve.
 He grew up surrounded by eclectic music ranging from Broadway musicals to Jimi Hendrix.
 David's mother played piano at home, and his father improvised scores to accompany his bedtime stories.
-A USC journalism graduate, David also studied music at Cal State Northridge and the Dick Grove School of Music before beginning his career composing for advertising.
+A USC Broadcast Journalism grad, David also studied music at Cal State Northridge and the Dick Grove School of Music before beginning his career composing for advertising.
 He worked as a studio drummer in Los Angeles before breaking into the film and television music world.
 Scoring for a diverse range of subjects and mediums, David always brings his unique perspective to each project.
 "I always try to add a little magic to the film’s storytelling with my score”, he says.
-Steinberg draws from a myriad of influences, citing Bernard Hermann, Ennio Morricone, Thomas Newman and Carter Burwell among his muses.
+Steinberg draws from a myriad of influences, citing Bernard Hermann, Ennio Morricone, Nino Rota among his muses.